Ayoubimad/DOCUMENT-CONVERSION-PIPELINE/README.md

 To support additional document converters:

-1. Create a new converter class that implements `DocumentConverter`
+1. Create a new converter class that implements `DocumentConverter`.
-2. Implement all required methods
+2. Implement all required methods.
-3. Update `main.py` to use your new converter
+3. Update `main.py` to use your new converter.